Novo Integrated Sciences Inc. (NVOS) Shares Down Despite Recent Market Volatility

-Novo Integrated Sciences Inc. (NASDAQ: NVOS)’s stock price has decreased by -17.87 compared to its previous closing price of 0.19.
-However, the company has experienced a 18.80% gain in its stock price over the last five trading sessions.
+Novo Integrated Sciences Inc. (NASDAQ: NVOS)’s stock price has decreased by -7.54 compared to its previous closing price of 0.14. but the company has seen a -24.54% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Novo Integrated Sciences Inc. (NASDAQ: NVOS) Right Now?